stefanadisurya/phizza-hut/README.md

 ## Phizza Hut
-A website to sell pizzas, and help admin manage products in the store.
+A website to sell pizzas, and help administrator manage products.
 Made with Laravel 7.

 Developed by:
 - Stefan Adisurya (stefanadisurya)